beautifulentropy/go-init-register-pattern/README.md

 # go-init-register-pattern
-Repository for a blog post.
+Demo repo for a blog post.